When a couple does not manage to get pregnant after a year of unprotected sex, fertility treatment may be necessary to have a baby.

 It has also allowed for the development of sperm donation, as donor sperm samples must be frozen for at least 6 months in order to confirm that they are HIV-free.

 In particular, sperm cryopreservation is carried out by a slow freezing process.
 This requires mixing the sperm sample with cryoprotectants to prevent damage to the sperm.
 The temperature of the sample is then gradually lowered depending on the type of technique (vapours, dry ice, etc.) and finally introduced into liquid nitrogen at -196°C.

 The preservation of fertility in women is carried out through the vitrification of eggs, i.e. by ultra-fast freezing of the eggs from 15ºC to -196ºC.
 In this way, the eggs are maintained without suffering physical or functional alterations for an unlimited period of time.
-Egg survival is elevated and delaying motherhood is allowed at an high success rate.

 We could define the best age for freezing eggs as between 20 and 30 years old.

 Highly complex techniques are performed with high-tech instruments and by more specialized personnel.
-Normally, they are done in the embryology laboratory and in the operating room, which must meet the conditions of maximum sterility.
+Normally, they are done in the embryology laboratory and in the operating theatre, which must meet the conditions of maximum sterility.

 These are more expensive treatments with higher risks.
 However, they offer higher success rates than low-complexity techniques.

-Classic in vitro fertilization (IVF)
+Conventional in vitro fertilization (IVF)

 IVF is a technique that consists of the extraction of the woman's eggs by puncturing the ovarian follicles and fertilizing them with the male's sperm in the laboratory.
 The embryos obtained are then transferred to the mother's uterus to achieve pregnancy.

 This procedure consists of several steps, which are detailed below: